László Pyber: Mathematical contributions

 Pyber has solved a number of conjectures in graph theory.
-In 1985, he proved the conjecture of Paul Erdős and Tibor Gallai that edges of a simple graph with n vertices can be covered with at most n-1 circuits and edges.
-In 1986, he proved the conjecture of Paul Erdős that a graph with n vertices and its complement can be covered with n2/4+2 cliques.
+In 1985, he proved the conjecture of Paul Erdős and Tibor Gallai that edges of a simple graph with n vertices can be covered with at most n−1 circuits and edges.
+In 1986, he proved the conjecture of Paul Erdős that a graph with n vertices and its complement can be covered with n2/4 + 2 cliques.

 He has also contributed to the study of permutation groups.
 In 1993, he provided an upper bound for the order of a 2-transitive group of degree n not containing An avoiding the use of the classification of finite simple groups.
-Together with Tomasz Łuczak, Pyber proved the conjecture of McKay that for every ε>0, there is a constant C such that C randomly chosen elements invariably generate the symmetric group Sn with probability greater than 1-ε.
+Together with Tomasz Łuczak, Pyber proved the conjecture of McKay that for every ε>0, there is a constant C such that C randomly chosen elements invariably generate the symmetric group Sn with probability greater than 1−ε.

 Pyber has made fundamental contributions in enumerating finite groups of a given order n.
-In 1993, he proved that if the prime power decomposition of n is n=p1g1 ⋯ pkgk and μ=max(g1,...,gk), then the number of groups of order n is at most$n^{(\frac{2}{27}+o(1))\mu^2}.$In 2004, Pyber settled several questions in subgroup growth by completing the investigation of the spectrum of possible subgroup growth types.
+In 1993, he proved that if the prime decomposition of n is n=p1g1 ⋯ pkgk and μ=max(g1,...,gk), then the number of groups of order n is at most$n^{(\frac{2}{27}+o(1))\mu^2}.$In 2004, Pyber settled several questions in subgroup growth by completing the investigation of the spectrum of possible subgroup growth types.

 In 2011, Pyber and Andrei Jaikin-Zapirain obtained a surprisingly explicit formula for the number of random elements needed to generate a finite d-generator group with high probability.
 They also explored related questions for profinite groups and settled several open problems.

 In 2016, Pyber and Endre Szabó proved that in a finite simple group L of Lie type, a generating set A of L either grows, i.e., |A3| ≥ |A|1+ε for some ε depending only on the Lie rank of L, or A3=L. This implies that diameters of Cayley graphs of finite simple groups of bounded rank are polylogarithmic in the size of the group, partially resolving a well-known conjecture of László Babai.